simap/pixelblaze/README.expressions.md

 ### Input / Output Functions

-**NOTE** that GP2 is used for NeoPixel and WS2811/12/13 support and can't be used unless the trace on the bottom is cut.

 #### readAdc()
 Reads the value from the ADC as a number between 0.0 and 1.0.
 ***This function is only available on V2 devices***